-To our knowledge, the following table sets forth certain information with respect to beneficial ownership of our Common Stock, as of March 29, 2007, for (i) our Chief Executive Officer, Chief Financial Officer and our other three most highly compensated executive officers, (ii) each of our directors, (iii) all of our current directors and executive officers as a group, and (iv) each person who we know beneficially owns more than 5% of our Common Stock.
-Unless otherwise indicated, the principal address of each of the stockholders below is c/o Saga Communications, Inc., 73 Kercheval Ave., Grosse Pointe Farms, MI 48236.
+To our knowledge, the following table sets forth certain information with respect to beneficial ownership of our Common Stock, as of March 28, 2008, for (i) our Chief Executive Officer, Chief Financial Officer and our other three most highly compensated executive officers, (ii) each of our directors, (iii) all of our current directors and executive officers as a group, and (iv) each person who we know beneficially owns more than 5% of our Common Stock.
+Unless otherwise indicated, the principal address of each of the stockholders below is c/o Saga Communications, Inc., 73 Kercheval Ave., Grosse Pointe Farms, Michigan 48236.
 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission (the "SEC") and includes voting or investment power with respect to the securities.
 Except as indicated by footnote, each person identified in the table possesses sole voting and investment power with respect to all shares of Common Stock shown held by them.
-The number of shares of Common Stock outstanding used in calculating the percentage for each listed person includes shares of Common Stock underlying options held by any other person.
-Percentage of beneficial ownership is based on the total number of shares of Class A Common Stock and Class B Common Stock outstanding as of March 29, 2007.
+The number of shares of Common Stock outstanding used in calculating the percentage for each listed person includes shares of Common Stock underlying options held by such person that are exercisable within 60 calendar days of March 28, 2008, but excludes shares of Common Stock underlying options held by any other person.
+Percentage of beneficial ownership is based on the total number of shares of Class A Common Stock and Class B Common Stock outstanding as of March 28, 2008.